ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Debug.Object>Delete All Of Selected Object: Will ask for confirmation beforehand (will not delete domes).
 Debug.Object>Delete Object(s): Deletes selected object or object under mouse cursor (most objs, not all).
-Debug.Object>Edit Object: Manipulate objects (selected or under mouse cursor) Debug.Object>Examine Object: Opens the object examiner for the selected or moused-over obj.
+Debug.Object>Edit Object: Manipulate objects (selected or under mouse cursor) Debug.Object>Examine Object Radius: Set the radius used for Shift-F4 examining.
+Debug.Object>Examine Object: Opens the object examiner for the selected or moused-over obj.
-Use Shift-F4 or Ctrl-F4 to show a list of all objects in a radius around cursor.
+Use Shift-F4 to show a list of all objects in a radius around cursor.
 Debug.Object>Object Cloner: Clones selected/moused over object to current mouse position (should probably use the shortcut key rather than this menu item).
 Debug.Object>Object Edit Flags: Shows list of flags set for selected object.
 Debug.Object>Open In Ged Object Editor: Shows some info about the object, and so on.
 Some buttons may make camera wonky (use Game>Camera>Reset).